J.D. Frequently Asked Questions

 What is the Admissions Committee looking for in the personal statement?

-The Admissions Committee is primarily looking to learn about each applicant as an individual, their interest in pursuing a legal education, as well as to assess their writing and communication ability.
+The Admissions Committee is primarily looking to learn about each applicant as an individual, their interest in pursuing a legal education, their fit for Notre Dame Law School, as well as to assess their writing and communication ability.

 What should I write about in my personal statement?